FlagMySpace/UniversalWindowsAppsClient/README.md

-# Flag My Spave - Universal Windows Apps Client
+# Flag My Space - Universal Windows Apps Client

-This is an online repository for Flag My Space team from [Start Surabaya][ss] that focusing its startup for online real-time proximity travelling application.
+This is an open source repository for [Flag My Space][fms] team from [Start Surabaya][ss] that focusing its startup for online real-time proximity travelling application.

 # How to Collaborate